Electronic Engineering Technology

 - Courses for this program are offered day and evening, and/or online as available.

 - Starting program courses in the fall semester is preferred.
-Contact the Electronic Engineering Technology instructors, Doug Massey or Jason White, if students would like to start program courses any other semester.
+Contact the Electronic Engineering Technology instructor, Jason White, if students would like to start program courses any other semester.

 - If a student is not ready to take college-level courses, he or she should enroll in the appropriate developmental or transitional coursework.
 Students who need MAT, ENG or RDG 032 courses as prerequisites should not enroll in EET, EGR, or EGT courses.